-- 1. describe each strategy - 2. identify who you would use each strategy with - 3. explain how you would use each strategy - 4. explain why you chose each strategy (connection to theory and practice) - 5. describe how each strategy will support the learner
+- 1. Describe each strategy. - 2.
+Identify who you would use each strategy with - 3.
+Explain how you would use each strategy. - 4.
+Explain why you chose each strategy (connection to theory and practice) - 5.
+Describe in detail how each strategy will support the learner.